mph-/lcapy/doc/overview.rst

 - `time`      -- Convert to time domain

-Lcapy defines a number of functions that can be used in expressions, including:
+Lcapy defines a number of functions (see :ref:`functions`) that can be used in expressions, including:

 - `u` --  Heaviside's unit step